The interrelation of the special double confluent Heun equation and the equation of RSJ model of Josephson junction revisited: Representation of general solution to the equation of RSJ model in terms of solutions to special double confluent Heun equation

 \end{theorem}

-\section{Representation of general solution to the equation of RSJ model in terms of solutions to special double confluent Heun equation}
+\section{{\sc Representation of general solution to the equation of RSJ model in terms of solutions to special double confluent Heun equation }}

-Having outlined the way of constructing of solutions to Eq.{~}\eqref{eq:020} from solutions to Eq.{~}\eqref{eq:050}, we have to account for the inverse relationship.
-It can be expressed in the form of the following \begin{theorem} Let the \analytic{} functions $E_{\{+\}}(z)$ and $E_{\{-\}}(z) $ be the real (self-conjugated, see Eq.{~}\eqref{eq:360}) eigenfunctions of the operator $\opC$ defined by Eq.{~}\eqref{eq:010} with the corresponding eigenvalues $\pm1$; let also $\alpha$ be an arbitrary real constant.
-We define the holomorphic functions $\Phi(z)$ and $\Theta(z)$ as follows:
+Having outlined the way of constructing of solutions to Eq.{~}\eqref{eq:050} from solutions to Eq.{~}\eqref{eq:010}, we proceed with description of the inverse relationship.
+It can be expressed in the form of the following \begin{theorem} Let the \analytic{} functions $\EEpm{+}(z)$ and $\EEpm{-}(z) $ be the real (self-conjugated, see Eq.{~}\eqref{eq:380}) eigenfunctions of the operator $\opC$ defined by Eq.{~}\eqref{eq:030} with the corresponding eigenvalues $\pm1$; let also $\alpha$ be an arbitrary real constant.
+We define the holomorphic functions $\eiphi(z)$ and $\Theta(z)$ as follows: { } Then \begin{itemize} \item the continuous function $\varphi(t)$ of the real variable $t$ determined by the equation